steemit/smt-whitepaper/smt-manual/manual.md

 ### Cap and min

-ITO's may specify a minimum number of STEEM units `min_steem_units`.
+ICO's may specify a minimum number of STEEM units `min_steem_units`.
-If the ITO does not reach `min_steem_units` before `generation_end_time`, then it does not occur and contributors become eligible for refunds.
+If the ICO does not reach `min_steem_units` before `generation_end_time`, then it does not occur and contributors become eligible for refunds.

-Likewise, ITO's may specify two maximum numbers of STEEM units:
+Likewise, ICO's may specify two maximum numbers of STEEM units:
 A *hard cap* and a *soft cap*.
 Units in excess of the soft cap have different routing for their STEEM and tokens.
 STEEM units in excess of the hard cap are rejected and do not generate any SMT's.

 The effects of the soft cap are divided equally among all contributors.
-I.e. if a ITO has a soft cap of 8 million STEEM, and 10 contributors each contribute 1 million STEEM, then 0.2 million of *each user's* STEEM is routed via the soft cap's policy.
+I.e. if a ICO has a soft cap of 8 million STEEM, and 10 contributors each contribute 1 million STEEM, then 0.2 million of *each user's* STEEM is routed via the soft cap's policy.

 The effects of the hard cap fall solely on the last contributors.
-I.e. if a ITO has a hard cap of 8 million STEEM, and 10 contributors each contribute 1 million STEEM, then the first 8 users fully participate in the ITO, and the last 2 users are refunded 1 million STEEM.
+I.e. if a ICO has a hard cap of 8 million STEEM, and 10 contributors each contribute 1 million STEEM, then the first 8 users fully participate in the ICO, and the last 2 users are refunded 1 million STEEM.

 ### Hidden caps

 The min and hard cap are *hidden* in the generation policy.
-This means that these numbers are fixed at setup time, but the ITO creator has the option to keep it secret.
+This means that these numbers are fixed at setup time, but the ICO creator has the option to keep it secret.
 This functionality is implemented by a *commit/reveal* cryptographic protocol:  A hash called the *commitment* is published at setup time, and the actual amount must match the